What is rolling admission?

 2. Earn scholarships and financial aid early

-Rolling admission can work in your favor if you have good scores and apply early.
+Rolling admission can especially work in your favor if you have good scores and apply early.
 However, make sure that you look at the specific policies for the schools you are interested in attending.
 They might have separate, non-rolling dates for some scholarships.

-This can also be true for financial aid.
-If a specific college or program has a limited amount of aid to give, it will be awarded on a first come, first served basis until it is gone.
+Further, if a specific college or program has a limited amount of aid to give, it will be awarded on a first come, first served basis until it is gone.
 You don’t want to apply too late and miss this opportunity to help you become a college graduate with minimal debt.

 3. Apply after other deadlines